barryclark/jekyll-now/overviews/_posts/2018-03-19-SQLi-BadStore.md

 ![_config.yml]({{ site.baseurl }}/images/sqli_badstore/error_message.png)

-Since this is a practice website it gives you the query, `SELECT itemnum, sdesc, ldesc, price FROM itemdb WHERE '<user input>' IN (itemnum,sdesc,ldesc)` To get all the items in the store the string "1'='1' #" can be used.
+Since this is a practice website it gives you the query, "SELECT itemnum, sdesc, ldesc, price FROM itemdb WHERE '<user input>' IN (itemnum,sdesc,ldesc)" To get all the items in the store the string "1'='1' #" can be used.
 This will create a true statement for the where clause, and comment the rest of the statement out.
 You can tell this returned everything, because there is a test item.

 ![_config.yml]({{ site.baseurl }}/images/sqli_badstore/all_items.png)